Trump calls Flint pastor a 'nervous mess' - CNN Video

 Trump calls Flint pastor a 'nervous mess'

-Donald Trump went after a Flint pastor, calling her a "nervous mess" after she interrupted him for attacking Clinton in church.
+Donald Trump went after a Flint pastor, calling her a "nervous mess" after she interrupted him for attacking Clinton in a speech at a church.

 Source: CNN